We Can Help You Build Your Syllabus

 Accommodations for students with disabilities

-Feel free to use this verbiage for keeping your course accessible:
+Feel free to use this verbiage to keep your course accessible:

 Any student requiring accommodations or services due to a disability must contact Services for Students with Disabilities (SSD) in room 181 of the Student Services Center.
 SSD can also arrange to provide course materials (including the syllabus) in alternative formats if necessary.